Niroshan Wijekoon: Career

-1984 he beat Singaporean No 1 at the Thomas Cup and was the first Sri Lankan to win a singles match in a Thomas Cup game.
-1992 Wijekoon beat Indias No 1 at the Portugal Open.
+In 1984, he beat Singaporean no. 1 at the Thomas Cup and was the first Sri Lankan to win a singles match in a Thomas Cup game.
+In 1992, Wijekoon beat the Indian No. 1 at the Portugal Open.

 Wijekoon competed at the 1992 Summer Olympics in the men's singles.
 He lost in the first round to Hannes Fuchs, of Austria, 15-9, 15-11.
 In his home country he won several national championships.
 He also participated the World Badminton Championships in 1989 in the men's singles losing to Kim Hak-kyun of South Korea 7:15 and 7:15.
 In his home country, he won nine titles in the men's singles at the Sri Lankan National Badminton Championships between 1983 and 1992.

 Retirement and later years

 Although the grace of the younger days are fading Wijekoon has no thoughts of hanging the boots.
 Even now, as Director of the stock brokering firm Asia Securities he still plays in Sri Lankan National Badminton Championships, making his 32nd appearance in 2007.

 At the age of 38, unseeded Wijekoon beat the bottom seeded Udaya Wanigasinghe to make a long due singles quarter finals berth.
-In 2007, at the age of 43, he stretched as far as the semi finals in doubles, beating the second seed on the way.
+In 2007, at the age of 43, he stretched as far as the semi-finals in doubles, beating the second seed on the way.